Acknowledgement of Country

 The natural environment also features box-ironbark forest, threatened riverine grasslands, internationally-significant wetlands and other unique biodiversity.
 The region is also rich in Indigenous and European cultural heritage.

-The North Central Catchment Management Authority acknowledges Aboriginal Traditional Owners within the region, their rich culture and spiritual connection to Country.
-We also recognise and acknowledge the contribution and interest of Aboriginal people and organisations in land and natural resource management.
+The North Central Catchment Management Authority acknowledges Traditional Owners within the region, their rich culture and spiritual connection to Country.
+We also acknowledge the contribution and interest of Aboriginal and Torres Strait Islander people and organisations in land and natural resource management, and pay respects to Elders past, present and emerging.

-Discover our region in a beautiful 3D map representation.
+Discover more about our region in a beautiful 3D map representation.

 The North Central CMA was established in 1997 under the Catchment and Land Protection Act 1994 and also has powers and functions under the Water Act 1989.

-Sustainably managed land, water and biodiversity resources that support productive and prosperous communities now and in the future.
+Sustainably managed land, water and biodiversity resources that support productive and prosperous communities in a changing climate.

 We create natural resource management partnerships and programs that deliver lasting change.